hasibibrahimi/OldPhonePad/README.md

 This is a C# console application that simulates typing text using an old mobile phone keypad.

+All logic is encapsulated in `OldPhonePadConverter.cs` Input is processed sequentially, with buffer handling for repeated digits Backspace (`*`) finalizes and removes last valid character The end character (`#`) stops input processing
+Invalid characters are caught and result in user-friendly exceptions Unit tests in `OldPhonePad.Tests` validate correctness across common and edge cases See `README.md` and test file for usage examples and test coverage

 ## Problem Description

 Each number key (2–9) on a classic mobile phone maps to a set of letters.
 Pressing a key multiple times cycles through those letters: